jetbrains-academy/scala-tutorial/Functional Loops/Conditional Expressions/task.md

 ## Summary

-You have seen simple elements of functional programing in Scala.
+You have seen simple elements of functional programing in Scala:

- - arithmetic and boolean expressions
+ - arithmetic and boolean expressions;
- - conditional expressions if-else
+ - conditional expressions if-else;
- - functions with recursion
+ - functions with recursion.

 You have learned the difference between the call-by-name and call-by-value evaluation strategies.